GijsVanoppen/MY_SKIRT/README.md

-My own version of SKIRT
+My own version of SKIRT, allowing for reverberation mapping simulations.
+Used for masterthesis (2023-2024)